HEFTIEProject/zarr-benchmarks/docs/index.md

 ![alt text](assets/shuffle_compression.png) ![alt text](assets/shuffle_read.png)
 ![alt text](assets/shuffle_write.png)

-Using setting the _shuffle_ confguration to "shuffle" increases the compression ratio from ~1.5 to ~1.9, and does not substatially change the read or write times.
+Using setting the _shuffle_ configuration to "shuffle" increases the compression ratio from ~1.5 to ~1.9, and does not substatially change the read or write times.